Learn the essentials to maintaining the HVAC system in your home.

 5. How can I be sure I’m selecting the right contractor?

-Seek out a contractor who is associated with a recognized brand.
+Seek out an HVAC contractor who is associated with a recognized brand.
 If they are backed by the product and training resources of a major manufacturer, you will feel confident that you’re getting the home comfort system that best meets your needs.

 6. How do I select the right heating/cooling system?